 - If you run out of both glucose and glycogen, your body can break down muscle and protein to provide energy, but it would prefer not to.
-Maintaining muscle mass and adequate protein stores are equally important for overall body functioning.
+Maintaining muscle mass and protein stores are important for overall body functioning.
 So, eating enough carbs actually helps your body preserve muscle and allows protein to keep doing its job(s).

-Proteins are made up of varying chains of amino acids (the protein building blocks) and are in charge of many important bodily functions.
+Proteins are made up of chains of amino acids (the protein building blocks) and are in charge of many important bodily functions.